 The government lost its majority in the 15 seat parliament last month when the opposition candidate Elisala Pita won a by-election that Mr Telavi had refused to hold for almost six months until a poll was ordered by the High Court.

-The opposition planned for a vote of no confidence but its spokesman, Taukelina Finikaso, told Don Wiseman Mr Latasi disregarded the law.
+The Opposition planned for a vote of no confidence but its spokesman, Taukelina Finikaso, says Mr Latasi disregarded the law.

 TAUKELINA FINIKASO: The speaker has adjourned the parliament because he mentioned that since one of the ministers resigned in yesterday's sitting that a replacement must first be elected since the minister resigned his post as a minister and also as a member of parliament, before parliament can re-sit.